Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-sonarqube.md

 By default, Scalingo installs the version declared in the buildpack [here](https://github.com/Scalingo/sonarqube-buildpack/blob/master/bin/compile#L16).
 At the time of writing this version is `8.6.0.39681`.
 You may want to install an older or more recent version.

 By default, SonarQube asks you for a login and a password.
 The defaults are `admin` and `admin`.
 After the first successful login, SonarQube asks you to update the admin password.

+## Install a SonarQube Plugin

+You may want to install a SonarQube plugin.
+In such situation, fork the [scalingo-sonarqube](https://github.com/Scalingo/scalingo-sonarqube) repository.
+Then copy the plugin JAR archive into the `plugins` folder.
+Commit the content of this repository, and push it to Scalingo.
+Your SonarQube instance will have the plugin installed.

 ## Deploy a Specific SonarQube Version